Beach volleyball continues to grow in popularity as a competitive sport and two Shore schoolgirls are among the next generation to be leading the way.

 Domi Menoita: When I was six, my sister began playing volleyball.
 I was taken along to all of her tournaments, local and national, and even to some trainings.
 You would always see me hitting a ball to myself behind the bleachers or against a wall.
 As I grew up, I became more and more interested in volleyball.
 In intermediate, I started having private trainings and playing tournaments.
 When I was 13, I started travelling overseas for beach volleyball.

 HI: My number one role model has always been my coach, Susana Vega.
 Even though I have had many coaches, Susana is the one who has pushed me the most and taught me heaps.
 She has challenged me throughout all trainings, and helped me push my limits.

 DM: Since there aren’t many beach volleyball players in New Zealand, I never really looked up to anyone until I was eight.
-Brad Takai (ex-national indoor player) and Danielle Quigley (NZ beach volleyball player) coached me for several years until I was old enough to train with the older girls.
-Sam O’Dea (Commonwealth bronze medallist) coached me for a season until he went overseas, other coaches were Mike Watson (NZ beach volleyball player) before Susana Vega from Spain and Brazilian Luis Paulo began to coach Holly and I.
+Brad Takai (ex-national indoor player) and Danielle Quigley (New Zealand beach volleyball player) coached me for several years until I was old enough to train with the older girls.
+Sam O’Dea (Commonwealth bronze medallist) coached me for a season until he went overseas.
+Other coaches were Mike Watson (New Zealand beach volleyball player) before Susana Vega from Spain and Brazilian Luis Paulo began to coach Holly and I.

 Do you have any views on the differences in kits worn by male and female beach volleyball players and rulings around that?